 No matter what, I would recommend that you test for coliform bacteria, nitrate, lead, arsenic and other dangerous contaminants at least once a year.
 For the sake of your health, it’s important to know exactly what’s in your water supply, and whether you need to adjust your water treatment solutions or implement new means of treatment over time.

-There are two common water testing methods: using an at-home water test kit and getting a drinking water test from a state-certified laboratory.
+There are two common water testing methods: getting a drinking water test from a state-certified laboratory and using an at-home water test kit.

 Professional Laboratory Testing

-Water testing from a certified laboratory is much more thorough (and more expensive), and your test results will give you information on exactly what’s in your water, and to what level.
+Water testing from a certified laboratory is the most thorough (and expensive), and your test results will give you information on exactly what’s in your water, and to what level.

 You can send off a water sample and pay for specific impurities to be tested for, such as iron or bacteria, if you think your water is dealing with specific contaminant-related issues.
 For simplicity, you could also arrange for a once-yearly test that covers the total common groundwater contaminants in your local community.